myrtar/OneFastCatbot/README.md

 # Software configuration
  - Configure and connect TTY: https://www.raspberrypi.com/documentation/computers/remote-access.html
  - Set up a Discord "app" bot: https://discord.com/developers/docs/quick-start/getting-started
+ - put the .env file in with the .py file
  - Download code to your Pi
  - Add python to rc.1 for autostart
  - Add your Bot, Channel, and wheel info to the python files.
 Also adjust the GPIO pin if you used a different one than indicated above, run "pinout" in terminal to see the correlations